Saffronstreaks wishes its readers a very Happy Holi.

-Malpua or the sweet , fennel scented fluffy Indian pancakes drenched in sugary syrup and when served along with rabdi becomes heavenly delicious, a deadly combo which can never go wrong and make the festival of color and joy all the more delicious and sweet.
+Malpuas, the delectable Indian sweet , fennel scented fluffy Indian pancakes drenched in sugary syrup and when served along with rabri becomes heavenly delicious, a deadly combo which can never go wrong and make the festival of color and joy all the more delicious and sweet.

 Malpua enjoys a very strong integral relationship with Holi and there is a small story behind it.